TritonDataCenter/sdc-vmapi/docs/index.md

 ## ListVms With Search Query

-There is also an advanced feature in the VMs endpoint where you can execute an LDAP compatible search filter if you want a more precise object search.
-However you need to consider that the same rules regarding searchable attributes apply to this endpoint, so any search on an non-indexed column will return an error.
-All the searchable attributes listed in the Inputs table above for the ListVms endpoint can be used, with the exception of create_timestamp where only its Unix time form can be passed.
+There is also an advanced feature in the VMs endpoint, where you can execute an LDAP-compatible search filter if you want a more precise object search.
+However, you need to consider that the same rules regarding searchable attributes apply to this endpoint, so any search on an non-indexed column will return an error.
+All the searchable attributes listed in the Inputs table above for the ListVms endpoint can be used, with the exception of create_timestamp, where only its Unix time form can be passed.
 Additionally, there is a very special format you need to respect if you want to search VMs by tags.
 More on this below.

 ### Executing LDAP Search Queries

-In order to execute a search query against the /vms endpoint, you need to pass a string parameter called query.
-The string must have the form of a valid LDAP search filter or else you will get an error.
+In order to execute a search query against the /vms endpoint, you need to pass a string parameter called `query`.
+The string must have the form of a valid LDAP search filter, or you will get an error.
 Here are some usage examples of this feature:

     GET /vms?query=(alias=adminui*)
     GET /vms?query=(ram>=1024)
     GET /vms?query=(%26(ram<=256)(alias=adminui*)
     GET /vms?query=(%26(ram=512)(alias=adminui0))

-Note how the '&' character is escaped as '%26' since the query must be URL encoded.
+Note how the '&' character is escaped as '%26', since the query must be URL encoded.
 The only exception in the searchable attributes are tags.
 Since tags have a special format in the database, they have a different but straightforward format for the search filter.
 Below is an example of searching VMs with a specific tag by using a logical OR:

     GET /vms?query=(|(tags=*-smartdc_type=core-*)(ram>=1024))